-The New York State Builder's Supply Association has established this scholarship fund in memory of the association's founder for construction management students who are in their junior year.
+The New York State Builder's Supply Association has established this scholarship fund in memory of the association's founder.
+Financial assistances awards shall be made to students from New York State with demonstrated financial needs that are majoring in the Construction Management Program.
+Recipients shall be selected by the Office of Student Financial Services.